sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/operas-method.md

 At this point, you have finished working on one of the sub-tasks you set out to complete.
 Either the result was satisfactory or it was not.
 Either way, there are likely things that went well, and things that did not go well.
 Use these experiences as a learning mechanic to improve the way you approach tasks in the future.
 This is also an excellent time to revisit the original outline of the task distribution to see how to proceed.

+> [!INFO]
-> An example: You were not able to do all of the dishes as they would not all fit into the dishwasher.
+> An example: You were not able to do all the dishes as they would not all fit into the dishwasher.
 You also realized 40% of the time you
 > spent on doing the dishes was used to collect the dirty plates and cups from all around the house.
 </p>